 Policies and Rules

-If a user is visiting from a region outside of the MRL service area (City of Harrisonburg, Rockingham and Page Counties and the adjoining counties), or does not have a library card with them, picture identification is required and the user will be charged $1 per user, per location, per day.
+- If a user is visiting from a region outside of the MRL service area (City of Harrisonburg, Rockingham and Page Counties and the adjoining counties), or does not have a library card with them, picture identification is required.

 The Massanutten Regional Library expects staff members and patrons to use responsibly the electronic resources it provides.
 There are federal and state laws that prohibit access to certain materials and resources.
 See [18 U.S.C.
 Secs.
 1030, 1462, 1465 and Code of Virginia sections 18.2-152.1 et seq., 18.2-374 et seq.]